MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Click on **Add**

 ### Review

 In this lab, you have completed the following:

-- Created a virtual network with subnets using the portal.
+- Created a virtual network with subnets using the Azure portal, demonstrating manual configuration.
-- Created a virtual network and subnets using a template.
+- Created a virtual network and subnets using a deployment template, showcasing automation capabilities in Azure.
-- Created and configured communication between an Application Security Group and a Network Security Group.
+- Established and configured secure communication between an Application Security Group (ASG) and a Network Security Group (NSG).
-- Configured public and private Azure DNS zones
+- Configured both public and private Azure DNS zones to facilitate effective name resolution for resources in Azure.

-### You have successfully completed the lab

 ## Extend your learning with Copilot